Aperezortega/wow-dashboard/README.md

 **2. What are the inks that i need for such glyphs?**
 **3. What are the cheapest herbs that i can buy to craft said inks?**

-This project answers such questions easily and provide us with useful indicators
+This project answers such questions easily and provide us with useful indicators.

 ## FEATURES: